 Xerox Green World Alliance

-The Xerox Green World Alliance (GWA) reuse/recycle program for imaging supplies is central to our commitment to waste-free products.
-This partnership with Xerox customers resulted in more than 3.4 million cartridges, toner containers and other used supply items being returned in 2010.
-Although Xerox’s consumables returns programs have been in existence for two decades, Xerox continues to evaluate customer needs and implement improvements to the program.
-For example, in early 2010, two new bulk returns processes were introduced in the U.S. The pallet returns process enables customers to return 30 or more cartridges in a single shipment.
-Eco-Box returns allow the customer to order free bundles of Eco Boxes that hold from five to 12 cartridges per return, depending on the size of the item.
-These enhancements simplify the customers’ role while enabling the return of a wider variety of items.
-Xerox continues to monitor global customer feedback and industry best practices to stay on the path of continuous improvement.
+The Xerox Green World Alliance reuse/recycle program for imaging supplies is central to our commitment to waste-free products.
+This partnership with Xerox customers resulted in more than 2.2 million cartridges and toner containers being returned in 2009.
+Although the Green World Alliance program is one of the industry’s oldest consumables returns programs, Xerox continues to evaluate customer needs and implement improvements to the program.
+For example, in early 2010, a bulk returns process was introduced; it enables customers to return pallet-size quantities (30 or more cartridges) with a single label, thus simplifying the customer’s role while reducing transportation impact.
+Xerox, on an ongoing basis, monitors customer feedback and industry best practices to stay on the path of continuous improvement.

 Xerox Green World Alliance: Total Waste Diverted from Landfills from Cartridges, Bottles and Waste Toner through Reuse/Recycle